- Department for Digital, Culture, Media & Sport

 Description of the work

-Following the consultation, the service introduced open+.
-Now libraries can decide the days and hours they open for their communities to supplement access outside of the times when staff and volunteers are present.
-The technology is really easy to use, it’s an extension of the libraries current Radio-Frequency IDentification (RFID) system, and it links with the doors, alarms and lights automating the building via verification through the library management system.
+The technology is really easy to use, it’s an extension of the libraries current Radio-Frequency IDentification (RFID) system, and it links with the doors, alarms and lights automating the building via verification through the Library Management System.
 With so many of their patrons already accustomed to using self-service, accessing the library by simply scanning their library card and entering their usual pin number at the external access control panel was easy to adapt to straight away.
 Users can come in, use the building, do what they need to do and then leave or, if they need staff assistance, they can visit during staffed hours.

-The new technology gives library users everything they asked for.
-Open+ has been really well received by members, with cross-party support.
+Open+ has been really well received by councillors and had cross-party support.
 The solution has enabled the authority to:

 - make the required saving of £305,000